AXIHIXA/Memo/notes/py/numpy.md

     ...     print(x, end=' ')
     0 5 10 15 20 25 30 35 40 45 50 55
     ```
-    - Example 4: It is possible to force nditer object to use a specific order by explicitly mentioning it.
+    - **Example 4**: It is possible to force nditer object to use a specific order by explicitly mentioning it.
     ```
     >>> a = np.arange(0, 60, 5).reshape(3, 4)
     >>> a